Nottingham station: Early beginnings

 Nottingham's first station was Carrington Street station, which opened in May 1839, when the Midland Counties Railway opened the line from Nottingham to Derby.
-This terminus station was situated on the opposite side of Carrington Street to the current station, on a site now occupied by Nottingham Magistrates' Court.
+This terminus station was situated on the opposite side of Carrington Street from the current station, on a site now occupied by Nottingham Magistrates' Court.
 The original station gate posts still exist and form the pedestrian entrance to the Magistrates' Courts area.

 The 1848 station

-In 1844, the Midland Counties Railway merged with two others into the Midland Railway.
-By 1848, the new company had outgrown Carrington Street station and new lines to Lincoln had been opened.
+In 1844 the Midland Counties Railway merged with two others into the Midland Railway.
+By 1848 the new company had outgrown Carrington Street station and new lines to Lincoln had been opened.
 A new through station was opened on the current station site on 22 May 1848, replacing the Carrington Street station.
 George Hall of Derby was the architect, and J.C.
 Hall of Nottingham the contractor and it had its entrance on Station Street.
-In 1869, the Midland Railway purchased the West Croft Canal arm, filling it and building additional parallel tracks to south.
+During 1869 the Midland Railway purchased the West Croft Canal arm, filling it and building additional parallel tracks to south.

-In the 1880s, Nottingham station employed 170 men.
-Although attractive when it first opened, by the early 20th century the station was cramped, with only three platforms.
+During the 1880s, Nottingham station employed 170 staff.
+Although attractive when it first opened, by the early 20th century the station was quite cramped, having only three platforms.

 On 18 August 1896, a light engine, running tender first, was passing through the station when it collided with six empty fish trucks.
 One of the trucks was thrown off the rails against a cast-iron column supporting the inner ends of the principals of the station roof and, when the column broke, a portion of the roof, measuring about 94 ft by 56.5 ft, fell onto the platforms and track.
 Six people on the platform were injured.

 The 1904 station

-When the Great Central Railway opened its Victoria Station in 1900, the Midland Railway appointed Albert Edward Lambert, a local Nottingham architect, to rebuild the Midland station.
-Lambert had been the architect for Nottingham Victoria railway station and, consequently, the two buildings had many similarities in their design.
+When the Great Central Railway opened its Nottingham Victoria Station in 1900, the Midland Railway appointed Albert Edward Lambert, a local Nottingham architect, to rebuild the Midland station.
+Lambert had been the architect for Great Central's station and, consequently, the two buildings had many similarities in their design.
 The station was rebuilt largely on the same site as the Station Street station, but the entrance was relocated onto Carrington Street.

 The first contract for the station buildings was awarded to Edward Wood and Sons of Derby on 23 January 1903, who were also awarded the contract for the buildings on platforms 1 and 2 on 16 September 1903.
 The contract for the buildings on platforms 4 and 5 was awarded to Kirk, Knight & Co of Sleaford on 18 June 1903, who were also responsible for building the parcels office (Forward House) on Station Street, which opened in November 1903.
 The structural steelwork and cast-ironwork was done by Handyside & Co. and the Phoenix Foundry, both of Derby.